 One of the 32 reporting jurisdictions did not use "Hispanic" as a racial category.
 Among the remaining 31, Hispanic prisoners comprised 11.6% of the female restrictive housing population, as compared to 14.3% of the total female custodial population.
 In 14 of the 31 reporting jurisdictions, the female restrictive housing population contained a greater percentage of Hispanic prisoners than the total female custodial population.
-In 17 jurisdictions, the female restrictive housing population.
+In 17 jurisdictions, the female restrictive housing population had a lower percentage of Hispanic prisoners than did the total female custodial population.